evo-lua/evo-runtime/README.md

 ### Extensions

-There's a number of nonstandard extensions (all non-breaking), including but not limited to the following:
+There's a number of nonstandard extensions (all non-breaking) added for convenience, easier debugging, or performance reasons.

-* Global `dump` utility to inspect table values and other complex data types
-* More performant bit operations for power-of-two math and other specialized use cases

 ## System Requirements